dbanty/dbanty/README.md

 ### What I Do

-I'm the Director of Software Engineering at [Triax Technologies][triax] which basically means I steer the architecture and platforms of our software stacks.
-I spend most of my time working in Python (usually [FastAPI]) on the back end building serverless APIs for consumption by our IoT devices and UIs.
-I also maintain the open source projects that spawn from that work such as [openapi-python-client], [Dobby], [flex-config].
+I spend most of my time in backend web development with [FastAPI] (Python).
+I also maintain a couple open source projectssuch as [openapi-python-client] and [Dobby].

 In my free time, I also blog about various topics that interest me on [my personal website][website].
 Right now that's mostly about trying to find and/or create a web API framework as nice as [FastAPI] using Rust.

+My main languages are Python 🐍 and Rust 🦀 but I also dabble in Kotlin and TypeScript.

 ### What I Like

-🥰 I'm big on improving developer productivity, which is why I created [openapi-python-client] and [flex-config] to speed up our internal work.
-That's also why I introduced CI/CD, static analysis, automatic formatting, and Kanban workflows to my team.
+🥰 I'm big on improving developer productivity, which is the theme of my open source work.
+That's also why I push for CI/CD, static analysis, and automatic formatting in my work.

 🧐 Quality is core to everything I do.
 I want little more than for all the software in the world to be better, faster, and less frustrating to users.
 That's why I moved our team to use Python Type Annotations (with mypy), TypeScript (instead of JavaScript), and now Rust wherever feasible.
 Quality also includes things like:
 - Security 🔒